-According to the Michigan Planning Enabling Act 33 of 2008 At least every 5 years after adoption of a master plan, the planning commission shall review the master plan and determine whether to commence the procedure to amend the master plan or adopt a new master plan.
-The review and its findings shall be recorded in the minutes of the relevant meeting or meetings of the planning commission.
+Also, the Municipal and Township Planning Acts (Acts 285 of 1931 and 168 of 1959, as amended) now state that "at least every 5 years after adoption of the plan, the planning commission shall review the plan and determine whether to commence the procedure to amend the plan or adopt a new plan."
+This means that a more formal review of the plan should be done, with proper documentation, at least every five years.